iitb-research-code/indic-trocr/README.md

 ## Train for a new Language

-1. Download the Word level Handwritten dataset for that language from the [IIIT-HW Datasets](http://cvit.iiit.ac.in/research/projects/cvit-projects/indic-hw-data).
+1. Download the Word level Handwritten dataset for that language [here](http://cvit.iiit.ac.in/images/Projects/iiit-indic-hw-words/bengal.zip).
 This folder contains the train, test and val word-level images and their corresponding text labels in train.txt, test.txt and val.txt files.
 2. Change the train, test, val text file and root directory paths in ``train.py``.
 3. We need a language specific RoBERTa decoder model for training TrOCR.
 Find a RoBERTa model for that language on [Hugging Face](http://huggingface.co).
 4. Copy the model name from Hugging Face and change the ``decode`` variable on ``line 80`` in ``train.py``.